fareedst/stdd/implementation-decisions.template.md

 - Each decision MUST include `[IMPL:*]` token and cross-reference both `[ARCH:*]` and `[REQ:*]` tokens
 - Implementation decisions are dependent on both architecture decisions and requirements
 - DO NOT defer implementation documentation - record decisions as they are made
+- Record where code/tests are annotated so `[PROC:TOKEN_AUDIT]` can succeed later.
+- Include the most recent `[PROC:TOKEN_VALIDATION]` run information so future contributors know the last verified state.
 - **Language-Specific Implementation**: Language-specific implementation details (APIs, libraries, syntax patterns, idioms) belong in implementation decisions.
 Code examples in documentation should use `[your-language]` placeholders or be language-agnostic pseudo-code unless demonstrating a specific language requirement.
 Requirements and architecture decisions should remain language-agnostic.

 ---